tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/AddVisualElements/index.md

 1. To the `CarBody` *Object* add a Mesh Filter.

     Click on the 'Add Component' button, search for `Mesh Filter` and select it.
+    Next search for *mesh* of your vehicle and select it in the `Mesh` field.

     ![body car add mesh filter](body_car_add_mesh_filter.gif)